-- (i) the Company has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered. - (q) Earnings per share
+- (i) the Company has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered. - (p) Earnings per share

 The Company discloses the basic and diluted earnings per share attributable to ordinary shareholders of the Company.
 The calculation of basic earnings per share is the profit attributable to the ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding.
 The calculation of diluted earnings per share is the profit attributable to ordinary shareholders of the Company dividend by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all dilutive potential ordinary shares.
+Dilutive potential ordinary shares comprise employee remuneration, employee stock options, and restricted employee stock.

-(r) Operating segments
+(q) Operating segments

-Please refer to Company's consolidated financial statements for the years ended December 31, 2021 and 2020, for further details.
+Please refer to Company's consolidated financial statements for the years ended December 31, 2022 and 2021, for further details.